junqing-zhang/junqing-zhang.github.io/_pages/demo-keygen-heartbeat-ppg.md

 ---
+layout: archive
-title: 'Heartbeat-based Key Generation Demonstration @ University of Liverpool'
+title: "Heartbeat Key Generation Demonstration Using PPG Sensors"
-date: 2020-07-19
-permalink: /posts/2020/07/19/heartbeat-keygendemo/
+permalink: /demo-keygen-heartbeat-ppg/
-categories:
-  - Key Generation
-  - Final Year Project
-tags:
-  - Key Generation
-  - Heartbeat
-  - Demo
-toc: true
+author_profile: true
 ---

 A heartbeat-based key generation demonstration has been developed at University of Liverpool.
 A full key generation protocol has been implemented by the Python.